Quantum Pin Codes: Properties of quantum pin codes

 \subsection{Code parameters and basic properties}

 First we investigate the LDPC (Low Density Parity Check) property.
 A code family is LDPC if it has stabilizer checks of constant weight and each of its qubits are acted upon by a constant number of checks.
+LDPC codes were first considered by Gallager in the classical setting~\cite{gallager1962low}.
 For pin codes, both properties depend on the relation $F$, but it is fairly easy to construct LDPC families.
-For instance, pin codes based on Coxeter groups with fixed relations between generators and one growing compactifying relation are LDPC, see Sec.~\ref{sec:hyperbolic}.
+For instance, pin codes based on Coxeter groups with fixed relations between generators and one growing compactifying relation can be LDPC, see Sec.~\ref{sec:hyperbolic}.
 As another example, pin codes from chain complexes with fixed length $D+1$, sparse boundary map and growing dimension of the levels are LDPC as well.

 Let us examine a simple example: choose some $D\in\mathbb{N}$, a set, $C$, of size $2m$ for some $m\in\mathbb{N}$ and the complete relation on $D+1$ copies of C: $F=C^{D+1}$.
 One can easily verify that the relation $F$ is a pin code relation as $C$ has even cardinality.
 The number of flags is $n_q = \vert F\vert = (2m)^{D+1}$ and the number of $x$- and $z$-pinned sets are $n_x=\binom{D+1}{x}\times(2m)^x$ and $n_z =\binom{D+1}{z}\times(2m)^z$.
 If one considers growing $m$ then, the code would not be LDPC, but more strikingly the ratio of number of stabilizer checks to number of qubits would go to zero.
-This illustrates that for a fixed $D$ the complete relation is a poor choice, leading to very high rate and very low distance.
+This illustrates that for a fixed $D$ the complete relation leads to very high rate and very low distance.
 To get interesting codes, one either needs to vary $D$, or find some other relations with a number of flags growing significantly slower than the complete relation.

 Concerning logical operators, we first note that they have even weight. \begin{prop}[Logical operators have even weight] Let $F$ be a pin code relation on $D+1$ sets and let $\mathcal{C}$ be the associated $(x,z)$-pin code for $(x,z)\in\{1,\ldots,D\}^2$ with $x+z\leq D$.
-Then the $X$- and $Z$-logical operators of $\mathcal{C}$ have even weight. \end{prop} \begin{proof} Let the set $L\subset F$ represent a $X$-logical operator, and let $t$ be a type of size $z$.
-Consider the set, S, of collections of pins given by the projection of type $t$ of the set $L$,
+Then the $X$- and $Z$-logical operators of $\mathcal{C}$ have even weight. \end{prop} \begin{IEEEproof} Let the set $L\subset F$ represent a $X$-logical operator, and let $T$ be a type of size $z$.
+Consider the set, S, of collections of pins given by the projection of type $T$ of the set $L$,